Help! My Child Doesn’t Pay Attention!

 What paying attention looks like

 Traditionally the clearest signs of a child paying attention are that they are sitting still, making eye contact, and obviously listening.
 We can tell they are listening because of their interactions and reactions to what they are hearing.
 I believe this sort of attention is desired by every teacher out there!
 But for many children, this kind of attention just doesn't happen.

 Many children in a typical classroom

 Usually, situations aren’t as they appear on the surface.
 If half or more of students in a classroom aren’t paying attention, it isn’t necessarily that the teacher is lacking in skill.
 It is also not necessarily that the kids are naughty.
 There is probably something else going on.1.
-According to *Dr. Carly Hannaford, neuroscientist, and educator, up to 85% of students are kinesthetic.
-This little fact changes everything.
-Dr. Hannaford states that only 15% of children can process linearly, look at the teacher when he/she is talking and can repeat back what they heard.
-So, our dream of having attentive kiddos in class is not going to be realized – not without some serious changing up.
+According to *Dr. Carla Hannaford, neuroscientist and educator, up to 85% of students are kinesthetic.
+This little fact changes everything. *Dr. Hannaford states that only 15% of children can process linearly, look at the teacher when they are talking and can repeat back what they heard.
+So, our dream of having attentive kiddos in class is not going to be realized.
+Not without some serious changing up.
 More about that later.

 2. When giving directions, your kinesthetic kids will pay attention when you show them how to do something rather than telling them how to do it.
 This is because they are attuned to something they can see and they can imagine themselves actually doing the steps.